HarryStevens/jeezy/README.md

 <a name="string-numberPrepend" href="#string-numberPrepend">#</a> jz.str.<b>numberPrepend</b>(<i>string</i>, <i>number</i>, <i>prepend_character</i>)

 Adds a `prepend_character` before a string so that the length of the string equals a given number of characters.
 Does nothing to the string if it is already the same length or longer than the number of characters.
-If you do not specify a `prepend_character`, it defaults to zero.
+If you do not specify a `prepend_character`, it defaults to `"0"`.
 If you specify a `prepend_character` of length greater than one, it uses just the first character.
 ```js
 jz.str.numberPrepend("1234", 6); // "001234"
 ```